Arakade/navhack/NotesEtc/design.md

 1. Walking down street, all POIs within defined radius of location every period of time.
 1. Arrive at a junction and be told names and directions (by clock face) of exits.
 	(How to do compass if in pocket?
 Last travel direction?
 Require removal from pocket?)
+1. Tap (from outside pocket) to pause and resume voice?
+	(accelerometer-based tap recognition when no screen touch detected)

 # Configuration choices